SAMRS: Scaling-up Remote Sensing Segmentation Dataset with Segment Anything Model: Conclusion

 \section{Conclusion}

-This study showcases an effective way to create a large-scale remote sensing (RS) segmentation dataset by leveraging the Segment Anything Model (SAM) and existing object detection datasets.
-Given the unique characteristics of RS data labeling, we explore the performance of various prompts to determine the optimal settings for SAM.
-Based on the optimal settings, we obtain massive mask annotations for RS images, resulting in the creation of a large-scale segmentation dataset named SAMRS, which surpasses all previous high-resolution RS segmentation datasets in volume.
-In addition, our statistical analysis shows that SAMRS contains a wide range of categories with varying sizes and distributions.
-SAMRS can be utilized for semantic segmentation, instance segmentation, and object detection studies, either individually or in combination, particularly in the context of large model pre-training.
+This study presents an effective way to create a large-scale remote sensing (RS) segmentation dataset by harnessing the capabilities of the Segment Anything Model (SAM) and existing object detection datasets.
+Given the unique challenges associated with RS data labeling, we investigate the performance of various prompts to identify the optimal settings for SAM.
+By leveraging these optimal settings, we generate extensive mask annotations for RS images, thereby creating a large-scale segmentation dataset named SAMRS.
+Remarkably, SAMRS surpasses all previously available high-resolution RS segmentation datasets in terms of volume.
+Furthermore, our statistical analysis reveals that SAMRS encompasses a diverse array of categories exhibiting varying sizes and distributions.
+SAMRS can be utilized for semantic segmentation, instance segmentation, and object detection, either independently or in combination.
+Specifically, we present a preliminary investigation and demonstrate the value of segmentation pre-training on SAMRS for RS segmentation tasks, especially in scenarios with limited training samples.